 Webex Meetings from Cisco – Conferencing included

-The unique thing about this one is that it has direct competition with TeamViewer due to being a web conferencing tool.
-This is a cloud app that is distributed across Cisco’s many cloud servers which provides some serious bandwidth plus backup and caching concepts.
-All this makes it a good choice for all those who are looking for max availability.
+The unique thing about this one is that it competes directly with TeamViewer due to being a web conferencing tool.
+This cloud app is distributed across Cisco’s many cloud servers, providing some serious bandwidth plus backup and caching concepts.
+All this makes it a good choice for those looking for max availability.

-It has free meetings plus with this conference with other 2 people.
+It has free meetings, plus this conference with 2 other people.
 If you want full usage then you need to pay full price.

 RECOMMENDED: Download NanoCore by Alcatraz Remote Access Tool.